Sargent Student Organizations

 Dean’s Hosts are students selected to volunteer their time as ambassadors for Sargent College.
 They give tours to prospective students and their families and participate in recruiting and open houses.
 Dean’s Hosts are chosen through an application process—students must have sophomore standing with a minimum 2.5 GPA to apply.
 To apply, please download the application.

-Peer Counselors serve as role models for incoming students and advise them on making the most of the BU Sargent College experience.
+Peer Mentors serve as role models for incoming students and advise them on making the most of the BU Sargent College experience.
 They offer study groups, focus groups, registration parties in conjunction with faculty advising, and mentoring within the Freshman Experience Seminar.
-The Peer Counselors also serve as Big Siblings to the freshmen and incoming transfer students.
+The Mentors also serve as Big Siblings to the freshmen and incoming transfer students.
 Students must have sophomore standing with a minimum 2.7 GPA to apply.

 To recommend a student, please fill out the Recommendation Form.